epfl-ada/ada-2024-project-c1n3mada/README.md

 It’s time to take a break from whatever you’re doing and enjoy some movies.
 The lineup includes 5 movies, each telling its own story.
 Together, they provide insights into what influences a movie's box office revenue.
 How do factors like rating, language, country, genre, director or even the release season affect a movie’s financial success?
 Through the selected films you will get detailed insights in a fun and engaging way.
 Each factor is analysed individually, with overlapping analyses across several factors, all together providing a comprehensive understanding by the end.
 In addition to learning about the influencing factors you will also discover possible reasons, as the movies also include explanatory elements.

-You will be enjoying and learning at the same time.
+Sit back, hit play and let the stars of cinema guide you through this fascinating journey.
 C1n3mada hopes that you are ready for this unique experience! :popcorn:

 ## Setup